mjordan/islandora_bagger/README.md

 drupal_base_url: 'http://localhost:8000'
 drupal_basic_auth: ['admin', 'islandora']

+# Register creation of this Bag with Islandora Bagger Integration.
+Default is false.
+register_bags_with_islandora: true

 # Required.
 How to name the Bag directory (or file if serialized).
 One of 'nid' or 'uuid'.
 bag_name: nid